jondot/hygen/README.md

 }
 ```

-The first part of the template is a [front matter](https://jekyllrb.com/docs/frontmatter/), stolen from Markdown, this is now part of a `hygen` template and is part of the reason of why your templates will feel more lightweight and flexible.
+The first part of the template is a [front matter](https://jekyllrb.com/docs/frontmatter/), stolen from Markdown, this is the metadata part of a `hygen` template and is part of the reason of why your templates will feel more lightweight and flexible.

-All frontmatter metadata _are also run through the template engine_ so feel free to use variables as you wish.
+All frontmatter metadata _are also run through the template engine_ so feel free to use variables in the frontmatter as you wish.

-There's one required meta variable: `to`.
+There's one required metadata variable: `to`.
 `to` points to where this file will be placed (folders are created as needed).

 ### Addition or Injection